<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=958732&amp;conversionId=723660&amp;fmt=gif">

 Print File Completion Guide View File Completion Guide

-Completion of the Nursing TEAS Exam will determine whether you qualify for the Nursing program.
-Admission file completion requirements are outlined below.
-You will be assigned a clinical/theory/technical class start term based on your date of admission file completion.
+Completion of the Nursing TEAS Exam at the proficient level or higher will determine whether you qualify for a Nursing program.
+Students who meet file completion requirements by the deadline for the upcoming semester will be considered for admission based on availability.

 Other things to note: